voteliquid/blog/_posts/2017-04-17-liquid-democracy-and-a-free-political-economy.md

 We're creating technology to allow liquid democracy at the local, state, and national level, without constitutional amendments.

-Consider [signing up](https://united.vote/join) to stay updated and show your support.
+[Sign up](https://united.vote/join) to stay updated and show your support.